cicsdev/cics-java-osgi-link/README.md

 1. Update the BUNDLEDIR attribute on the BUNDLE resource to match the zFS location of the deployed CICS bundle project.

-1. Install the group CDEVSAMP
+1. Install the sample group CDEVCJOL

 ## Running